Sophia - ܣܘܦܝܐ

 http://syriaca.org/person/1489

-Sophie or "wisdom" with her three daughters, Faith, Hope, and Charity, were martyred in Rome under Hadrian.
-Sophie was invoked as a saint to fight malaria.
+Sophia or "wisdom" with her three daughters, Faith, Hope, and Charity, were martyred in Rome under Hadrian.
+Sophia was invoked as a saint to fight malaria.

 Names